Trump unfiltered: Tweets reveal his interests, insecurities

 WASHINGTON (AP) — His message came at the start of one of the busiest weeks of Donald Trump’s transition to the White House.
 It’s a week when he and his team are preparing eight Cabinet picks for confirmation hearings, finalizing appointments and gearing up for his first news conference as president-elect.

-But at 6:29 a.m. on Monday morning Trump was focused on what seemed like a less presidential problem: A five-minute Golden Globes speech in which actress Meryl Streep had suggested he was a “bully.”
+But at 6:29 a.m. on Monday, Trump was focused on what seemed like a less presidential problem: A five-minute Golden Globes speech in which actress Meryl Streep had suggested he was a “bully.”

 “One of the most overrated actresses in Hollywood,” Trump tweeted out to his 19.2 million followers.